 With hundreds of product lines and brands, Kesselman’s company is not exactly a non-profit.
-He, too, is in business, and makes no bones about it, but more than most enterprises, his business involves giving consumers control of their habits (and in the case of tobacco, their addictions), going so far as to offer tobacco seeds to his rolling-paper customers.
+He, too, is in business, and makes no bones about it, but more than most enterprises, his business involves giving consumers control of their habits—and, in the case of tobacco, their addictions.

 A toxin, which, of course, he smokes.
 “At the end of the season I yank it and garage-cure it, which means it hangs for about six months until the ammonia all comes out of it.
 And when I’m out of my own tobacco that I grew, I will not smoke tobacco again until I have grown more, just to make sure that I don’t become completely addicted to it, you know?